mattbierner/code2020/_posts/2020-11-08-debug-copy-value.md

 While debugging, right click on a value in the variables view to copy its raw value.
 For JavaScript, this even works on objects and functions!

-Use 'Copy as expression' to copy an expression that evaluates to the target variable.
+Use `Copy as expression` to copy an expression that evaluates to the target variable.